Women's Leadership Committee Members

 PGY-2, Internal Medicine,

-Naba Farooqui is a categorical PGY-2 Internal Medicine resident at the Mayo Clinic in Rochester, MN.
+Naba Farooqui is a categorical PGY-2 Internal Medicine resident at the Mayo Clinic in Rochester, Minnesota.
 She completed her medical school at the All India Institute of Medical Sciences (AIIMS) in New Delhi where she served as the editor-in-chief of her medical school yearbook, won several awards including the best undergraduate student in Biochemistry and graduated as the best outgoing medical student.
 She subsequently did a research year at Lerman’s lab at Mayo Clinic, where she worked on stem cell therapies in atherosclerotic renal artery stenosis.
 She has broad research interests from stem cell and monoclonal antibody research to metabolic diseases.
-Within Cardiology, she has worked on cardiooncology, heart failure and gender disparities research.
 She is interested in pursuing a clinical cardiology fellowship and venturing into preeclampsia and interventional cardiology research.
 She is an active member of the Mayo Fellows’ Association and the trainee representative for the Graduate Education Committee at Mayo Clinic.
 She is an avid reader, a passionate researcher & educator and in her free time, she enjoys watching formula 1 and exploring new restaurants, cafes and cultural events with friends and family.

 Chiara Giannarelli, PhD, FAHA